datamann1013/Meetingplanner/documentation/frontend-vuetify.md

 - The stylesheet is structured for easy navigation and future extension.

 See `frontend/src/styles/styles.css` for the full structure and variable list.

+## Composables & Script Refactor

+- All major frontend logic has been modularized into composables in `frontend/src/composables/`.
+- Vue components now import and use composables for all business logic, state, and actions.
+Only minimal wiring code remains in the components.
+- Example composables: `EventTable`, `EventCard`, `TableEntry`, `LoginForm`, `EventActions`.
+- All event, card, table, and login logic is handled in composables, making the codebase more maintainable and testable.
+- Imports in Vue files now reference composables directly, with no duplicated logic or local script blocks.
+- API data mapping (e.g., for event cards) is handled in composables to ensure correct fields and structure for UI components.
+- This approach ensures a clear separation of concerns: UI in components, logic in composables, styles in the global stylesheet.

+See the `frontend/src/composables/` folder for details and usage examples.